Where to Buy the Best Essential Oils

 (Disclaimer.
 I did not choose this company because I was able to become an affiliate for them, but I am one.
 I decided to work with them and then we made an partnership agreement.
 I was the first affiliate for the company.)

-Please note – since this series was written, Rocky Mountain Oils has purchased Native American Nutritionals.
-Native American Nutritionals was the original company, but the two companies had a partnership.
-Then Rocky Mountain Oils (RMO) purchased NAN and now RMO is a new company.
+Please note: since this series was written, Rocky Mountain Oils purchased Native American Nutritionals.
+Native American Nutritionals was the original company, then the two companies had a partnership.
+Then Rocky Mountain Oils (RMO) purchased NAN.
 I am even more confident in the quality of oils now that this all has taken place.

 1. Experience

-The owner of Native American Nutritionals (which later merged with Rocky Mountain Oils), Paul Dean, was in the oils industry since 1997, being first introduced to essential oils about 30 years ago.
+The owner of Native American Nutritionals Paul Dean, was in the oils industry since 1997, being first introduced to essential oils about 30 years ago.
 He started his first full-time essential oils business in 1998.

 Rocky Mountain Oils was founded in 2004 by two essential oil enthusiasts, Michael and Leah Vincent.
 With years of experience in essential oils, the acquisition of Native American Nutritionals, and 14 years of company growth, RMO has become one of the leading direct-to-consumer essential oil companies in the world.